Saturday, March 8, 2025

 However, correlation should not be confused with causation.
 Even though the mind is closely related to the brain, the two are clearly not identical.
 After all, neural processes are quite different from chains of thoughts.
 Further, neuroscience has not been able to give plausible physical explanations for the existence of my thoughts, consciousness, self-awareness, and free will.

 Where does the mind interact with the brain?
 Descartes thought the mind interacted with the body at the pineal gland, Sir John Eccles the pre-frontal lobe of the dominant hemisphere of the brain, Wilder Penfield the upper brain stem.
-A recent review article finds that various parts of the brain contribute to different functions of consciousness.
-The authors suggest that consciousness originates globally, rather than originating from a single brain section.[20]
+A recent review article (Zhao et al. 2019) finds that various parts of the brain contribute to different functions of consciousness.
+The authors suggest that consciousness originates globally, rather than originating from a single brain section.

 Even if it were to remain a mystery where and how the mind interacts with the brain, that the mind does interact with the brain is undeniable.